 China is losing competitiveness to lower-cost producing countries like Vietnam and Indonesia, which is pressurizing its manufacturing sector, says Stanley Szeto, Chairman & CEO of Lever Style.» Read More

-CNBC's Rick Santell reports breaks down the latest data on manufacturing and factory orders.
-And CNBC's Steve Liesman and BofA's Ethan Harris discuss whether the economy is showing signs of recovery.
+CNBC's Rick Santelli breaks down the latest data on manufacturing and construction.
+And CNBC's Steve Liesman reports on what it indicates about the economy and its likely impact on the markets.

 Jackson Wong, VP at Tanrich Securities explains the divergence between China's official PMI and HSBC's equivalent for July.